bolt/docs/source/menus.md

 Creating menus
 ==============

-Bolt has built-in functionality to create menu's in your frontend templates.
-Using this functionality, you can define one or more menu's in the file `app/config/menu.yml`, which can then be inserted in your templates using the `{{ menu() }}` tag.
+Bolt has built-in functionality to create menus in your frontend templates.
+Using this functionality, you can define one or more menus in the file `app/config/menu.yml`, which can then be inserted in your templates using the `{{ menu() }}` tag.

 To change one or more of the menus, edit the file `app/config/menu.yml`.
 You can add more seperate menus, if you wish,